 Also, look to environmental factors that may create a hard keeper:

 - Age/breed/genetics.
 Older horses and genetically leaner horses (like TB’s) are prime examples of hard keepers.
 It’s just the way they are!
 That doesn’t mean you want to ignore it, but you should rule out any medical issues so your guy has a chance of keeping some weight on.

 - How are his living arrangements?
-Is he at the bottom of the pecking order in the field, then he’s going to get less food.
+If he’s at the bottom of the pecking order in the field, then he’s going to get less food.
 Is he stressed out because he’s inside his stall too much?

 - Has he had any recent medical issues or traumas that have altered his lifestyle?
 What about medications?
-Some medications may leave him feeling puny and under the weather, and not apt to eat as much.
+Some medications may leave him feeling puny and under the weather, and unlikely to eat as much.

 - What’s the weather like?
 Is he using all of his calories, and then tapping his reserves to stay warm?
 Consider upping your blanketing game to help him stay cozy.